wooshrow/course-python/README.md

 # A Course Python

-This is course to learn the Python programming language.
+This is a course to learn the Python programming language.

 ### Hardware and software requirement